bernardLogan/example-java-generics/README.md

 ### to run
 click on this project
-Run As --> Java Application (select MainEntry or ShowStaticGenericMethodsAndBounds or ShowMoreStaticGenericMethodsAndBounds from list)
+Run As --> Java Application (select MainEntry or ShowStaticGenericMethodsAndBounds or ShowMoreStaticGenericMethodsAndBounds or ShowUpperAndLowerBounds from list)

 ## Project directory structure
 - README.md this read me file